 During the Email Campaign settings setup, you can customize how it appears in your contacts' inboxes, including:

-• Preheader — a short text that follows the subject line of your emails; it can help you clarify the content and capture more attention.
+Preheader — a short text that follows the subject line of your emails; it can help you clarify the content and capture more attention.

-• Sender's email address — the email address your recipients will see in the FROM field.
-Make sure it looks professional and represents your business; for example, you can use [email protected], [email protected], etc.
+Sender's email address — the email address your recipients will see in the FROM field.
+Make sure it looks professional and represents your business, for example, you can use [email protected], [email protected], etc.

 You may also check how your Email Campaign will look in your recipients' inboxes in the preview section on the right.

-We will track opens, clicks, and other metrics for this campaign and will add UTM tags for Google Analytics tracking.
+We will track opens, clicks, and other metrics for this campaign and add UTM tags for Google Analytics tracking.

-Template
+Choose a Template

 Choosing a suitable template is the first step in creating the campaign's visuals.

-In the beginning, you can choose from numerous Templates with designs and items.
+Initially, you can choose from numerous Templates with designs and items.
 But personalization doesn't stop there.
 The design is simply a starting point for additional customization, as you may change the color and style of each Item to create an email that stands out.

-You can filter templates by their goals and design a custom template tailoring your email according to your needs.
+You can filter templates by their goals and design a custom template, tailoring your email according to your needs.

 Content